German submarine U-221: Service history

-U-221 is also credited with the destruction of ten allied landing craft (nine LCMs and one LCT) that were lost aboard the British merchantman Southern Empress when that vessel was torpedoed and sunk on 14 October 1942.
+U-221 is also credited with the destruction of ten allied landing craft (nine LCMs and one LCT), which were lost aboard the British merchantman Southern Empress when that ship was sunk by torpedo on 14 October 1942.

 First patrol

-U-221 departed Kristiansand on 3 September 1942 having moved to the Norwegian port a day earlier.
+U-221 left Kristiansand on 3 September 1942 having moved to the Norwegian port a day earlier.
 Her route took her through the gap between Iceland and the Faroe Islands.
 She claimed her first victim, Fagersten, about 500 nmi east of the Belle Isle Strait, in Newfoundland on 13 October.
 In the same attack, she sank Ashworth and Senta.
 There were no survivors from either vessel.

-The next day two more ships fell to the torpedoes of the German U-boat.
-The Susana went down in six minutes northeast of St. Johns; Southern Empress was sent to the bottom, taking a deck cargo of ten landing craft with her.
+The next day she sank two more ships by torpedo. went down in six minutes, northeast of St. Johns.Three hours later, she sank Southern Empress, whose deck cargo included ten landing craft.

 U-221 docked in St Nazaire on 22 October.

 Second patrol

-The boat's second foray was one of anti-climax and tragedy.
-Although she scoured the Atlantic west of Ireland, she failed to find any targets.
-On 8 December U-221 and collided in heavy fog, resulting in the loss of the latter boat.
+The boat's second foray was one of anti-climax and failure.
+She scoured the Atlantic west of Ireland, but failed to find any targets.
+On 8 December U-221 and collided in heavy fog, resulting in the loss of the latter.
 U-221 was badly damaged.
 Unable to dive, Oberleutnant zur See Trojer aborted the patrol and returned to St. Nazaire.

 Third patrol

 Her third sortie was more fruitful.
-The Jamaica was destroyed on 7 March 1943.
-This ship took just two minutes to sink.
-As survivors took to the boats, Trojer surfaced and took the ship's 4th Engineer prisoner, but on March 21, the man, during an exercise period, jumped overboard and was lost.
+Jamaica was sunk in just two minutes, on 7 March 1943.
+As survivors took to the boats, Trojer surfaced and took the ship's Fourth Engineer prisoner, but on March 21, the man, during an exercise period, jumped overboard and was lost.
 The boat sank Tucurina on the tenth, southeast of Cape Farewell, (Greenland).
-In the same attack, the U-boat sank Andrea F. Luckenbach and damaged (probably due to a dud torpedo).
+In the same attack, the U-boat sank Andrea F. Luckenbach and damaged (not sunk probably due to a dud torpedo).

-Retribution was swift; the convoy's escorts from HX 228 caused some damage to U-221.
-Repairs were carried out at sea, enabling the boat to sink two more ships on 18 March; Canadian Star and Walter Q. Gresham were added to her list of 'kills'.
+The convoy's escorts from HX 228 caused some damage to U-221.
+Repairs were carried out at sea, enabling the boat to sink two more ships on 18 March: Canadian Star and Walter Q. Gresham.

 Fourth patrol

-U-221 only sank one ship on this patrol, Sandanger; the survivors had a remarkable escape.
+U-221 sank only one ship on this patrol, Sandanger; the survivors had a remarkable escape.
 Occupying the only intact lifeboat, they found themselves in an area of low pressure created by the ship's burning fuel cargo.
-The flames were split in two by strong winds which also kept them above the men's heads by only a few feet as they rowed clear of the location.
+The flames were split in two by strong winds, which also kept them above the men's heads by only a few feet, as they rowed clear of the location.